 It's important to know that a witness whose testimony is used to impeach the truthfulness of another witness may in turn be impeached.

 Need Help Understanding the Laws of Evidence?
-Get a Free Case Review
+An Attorney Can Help

 The laws of evidence are rooted in the laws of the past.
 While these laws have grown and changed to meet the needs and mores of modern times, they still aren't always easy to comprehend.
 If you have questions about lay opinion or any other evidentiary question, get your inquires answered by a legal expert.
-You can get a free case review from a local criminal defense lawyer today.
+Get started today and contact a local criminal defense lawyer.